kentcdodds/old-kentcdodds.com/content/blog/aha-testing/index.md

 import * as blogPostController from '../blog-post'

-// load the application-wide mock for the database.
+// load the application-wide mock for the database. jest.mock('../../lib/db')
-// I guess that means this is AANA (Almost Absolutely No Abstraction)
-// but I didn't want to write out a whole db mock for this blog post 😅 jest.mock('../../lib/db')

 function setup(overrides = {}) {